-Agencies shall ensure that posts in their websites are searchable by keywords for public's easy access of information regarding matters on public funds.
+Agencies shall ensure that posts in their website are searchable for public's easy access of information regarding matters on public funds.

 Sec.
-12. Conduct of Seminar, Conference, Training, and Oath Taking Programs.
+13. Conduct of Seminar, Conference, Training, and Oath Taking Programs.
 Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy which conduct seminar, conference, training, and oath taking programs in relation to their mandated functions are authorized to collect fees from government and private agency participants for said activities.
 The proceeds derived from each seminar, conference, training, and oath taking activities shall be deposited with the National Treasury as income of the General Fund pursuant to Section 44, Chapter 5, Book VI of E.O.
 No. 292.